bl1231/bilbomd/README.md

 # bilbomd

 This repository is a sort fo "wrapper" project.
-The main purpose is to hold the main `docker-compose.yml` file.
+The main purpose is to hold the `docker-compose.yml` file.
 It will also serve as a place to document how to deploy BilboMD.
+Eventually I would like to explore converting the entire thing to a monorepo.

 ## Description

 BilboMD is a webapp developed at the SIBYLS beamline.
-It uses Molecular Dynamics from [CHARMM](https://academiccharmm.org/) to generate a vast array of possible molecular structures.
+It uses Molecular Dynamics from [CHARMM](https://academiccharmm.org/) to generate aa array of possible molecular models.
 This ensemble of possible models is then used to calculate theoretical SAXS curves using [FoXS](https://modbase.compbio.ucsf.edu/foxs/about), compared with empirical SAXS data using [MultiFoXS](https://modbase.compbio.ucsf.edu/multifoxs/about) to find an ensemble of models that best explains your SAXS data.

 ## High level architecture